2023: The Good, The Bad, The Surprising, & The Disappointing

 Twisted Metal (Season 1)

-The lighthearted fun is an unusual shift from the dark, violent, and vulgar humor of the games, but it works.
+The lighthearted tone is a surprising departure from the dark, violent, and vulgar humor of the games—but it actually works.

 MOST DISAPPOINTING